[?] Start Receiving This Blog Today By Simply Subscribing

 They are responsible for planting, weeding and harvesting etc. solely on their own.
 This is a wonderful opportunity for people who don't have any space to plant their own gardens and don't want to have to keep buying from grocery stores.

-It's also a great opportunity for people who have left their homes as they got older for apartment living, but still crave the experience of looking after their own garden in their own backyards, so to speak.
+It's also a great opportunity for people who have left their homes as they got older for apartment living, but still crave the experience of looking after their own garden in their own backyards so to speak.

 A community garden can be a work of art, with a specific variety of plantlife grown strictly for visual pleasure.
 At the same time, these seed varieties can be grown with the intention of preservation of the species.
-A community-garden can simply be made up herbs.

 Sustainable-gardening-practices should take into account the best ways to ensure a healthier and a cheaper greener way of maintaining the garden.